T20 Blast: Whiteley's six sixes in an over in vain after Willey ton, plus round-up

 Pain game for Liam

-Lancashire's game at Old Trafford began in painful fashion for Liam Livingstone as he needed treatment after being struck on the arm in Durham seamer Chris Rushworth's opening over.
+Lancashire's game at Old Trafford began in painful fashion for Liam Livingstone as he needed treatment after being hit on the arm in Durham seamer Chris Rushworth's opening over.

 The England T20 player was in the firing line again later in the home side's innings when he was struck by a powerful shot by team-mate Dane Vilas.